rmsandu/rmsandu.github.io.old/_posts/2024-04-04-midjourney.md

 ## Midjourney knows thy products (and architects and famous furniture brands)

 This is in my opinion the part where Midjourney excels.
 I was pleasantly surprised to see how perfect it can depict famous brands like Coca-Cola, Pepsi, iPhone, Samsung, Levi's etc. Funnily enough, it is also aware of IKEA specific models and their funny Swedish names.
 It doesn't always get them right, but the final generated picture looks uncannily like an IKEA furnished apartment.
-I also tried generating buildings in specific architectual styles (Mies van der Rohe, Eiffel, Antonio Gaudi, etc.),and again, MJ blew my mind away. **This huge knowledge of database is the one of the most useful aspects of Midjourney in my opinion.** Yes, the editing options that Midjourney offers, are also useful, but we will get into that in a different post.
+I also tried generating buildings in specific architectual styles (Mies van der Rohe, Eiffel, Antonio Gaudi, etc.),and again, MJ blew my mind away. **This huge knowledge of database is the one of the most useful aspects of Midjourney in my opinion.** Yes, the editing options that Midjourney offers, are also useful, but for tailored or custom modifications stick to the classic like Adobe Photoshop, Gimp, etc..

 ![CocaCola](/assets/img/coca-cola.png){: .mx-auto.d-block :}
 *Fancy a can of Coca-Cola?
 I  sure do after seeing this photo.*